distant-gradient/bestwhatsappgroups.app/_pages/submit-whatsapp-group.md

 ---
 layout: page
-title: Submit WhatsApp Group Link
+title: Submit WhatsApp Group Link | WhatsApp Groups App
+description: Submit WhatsApp group invite links to our repository of group links.
+We'll add it to our lists so that lakhs of people can discover them.
 permalink: /submit-whatsapp-group

 ---